aaronc/fschema/README.md

 ### String and Sequence Length

-The `count=`, `count<`, `count>`, `count<=`, and `count>=` constraint factory functions are available to validate the length of strings and sequences.
+The `count=`, `count<`, `count>`, `count<=`, and `count>=` constraint constructors are available to validate the length of strings and sequences.

 ```clojure